codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/issues/generation.md

 ## G12: Can't include as the former contains classes inherited from the ones {#g12} ##

 An error virtually identical to the previous one, with similar solutions.

+## G20: Project generation error {#g20} ##

+Reports an error in generating Makefiles for C++ projects upon completion of the source code translation process.

+**Default severity**: ERROR

+**Solution**: check the specific details of the problem at the end of the error message and fix it.